 More serious complications may occur when a gallstone passes out of the gallbladder duct and into the main bile duct.
 If the stone lodges in the main bile duct, it can lead to a serious bile duct infection.
 If it passes down the bile duct, it can cause an inflammation of the pancreas, which has a common drainage channel with the bile duct.
-Either of these situations can be extremely dangerous.
+These situations can be extremely dangerous.
 Stones in the bile duct usually cause pain, fever, and jaundice (yellow discoloration of the eyes and skin).

 Many people with gallstones have no symptoms.
 Often the gallstones are found when a test is performed to evaluate some other problem.
-So-called “silent gallstones” are likely to remain silent, and no treatment is recommended.
+So-called “silent gallstones” are likely to remain silent, and no treatment is required.

 The most important parts of any diagnostic process are the patient’s description of symptoms and the doctor’s physical examination.
 When gallstones are suspected, routine liver blood tests are helpful since bile flow may be blocked and bile may back up into the liver.

 Unfortunately, it is more difficult to diagnose gallstones once they have entered the common bile duct.
-Ultrasound is much less sensitive in the bile duct, and OCG cannot be used at all.
+Ultrasound is much less effective in the bile duct and OCG cannot be used at all.
 The best tests involve putting X-ray dye directly into the bile ducts.
 A flexible swallowed tube can be used (endoscopic retrograde cholangiopancreatography or ERCP), or a needle can be passed through the liver and into the bile ducts (percutaneous transhepatic cholangiography or PTC).
 These tests both carry small risks, require X-ray exposure, and may be uncomfortable or require use of sedation.
 Their use is therefore reserved for certain patients.

 Many new approaches to gallstone treatment have been tried over the past several years, but surgical removal of the gallbladder (cholecystectomy) remains the most widely used therapy.
 This is partly because the newer non-surgical treatments are useful in only some gallstone patients, but surgery can be used in virtually all patients.
 Patients generally do well after surgery and have no difficulty with digesting food, even though the gallbladder’s function is to aid digestion.
 Surgical options include the standard procedure, called open cholecystectomy, and a newer, less invasive procedure called laparoscopic cholecystectomy (“belly-button surgery”).

 In open cholecystectomy, the surgeon removes the gallbladder through a 5 to 8 inch incision.
-This procedure has been performed for over 100 years and is quite safe, although 4 or 5 days of hospitalization and several weeks of recuperation at home usually are needed.
+This procedure has been performed for over 100 years and is quite safe, although 4 or 5 days of hospitalization and several weeks of recuperation at home are usually needed.

 Laparoscopic cholecystectomy is a recent technique which was introduced in the United Stats in 1988.
 The surgeon makes several 1-inch incisions in the abdomen through which a tiny video camera and surgical instruments are passed.
-The video picture is viewed in the operative room on a TV screen, and the gallbladder can be removed by manipulating the surgical instruments.
+The video picture is viewed in the operating room on a TV screen, and the gallbladder can be removed by manipulating the surgical instruments.
 Because the abdominal muscles are not cut there is less postoperative pain, quicker healing, and better cosmetic results.
 The patient usually can go home from the hospital within a day and resume normal activities within a few days.
 Laparoscopic cholecystectomy has become common and is now used for about 80 percent of all cholecystectomies in the United States.

 Each approach has its advantages, and a doctor can recommend the best method for each patient depending upon the clinical situation.
 For instance, it may be difficult or dangerous to remove a severely inflamed gallbladder laparoscopically.
 It may also be more difficult to remove a stone from the bile duct laparoscopically, if one is found at surgery to have passed out of the gallbladder and into the duct.
 However, stones in the bile duct can frequently be left in place and removed at a later date using a non-operative method such as ERCP.